S-Steven-Joshua/RISC-Single-Cycle-Processor/README.md

 This project demonstrates how instructions move through the datapath, how control signals are generated, and how memory and register operations are performed within a single clock cycle architecture.

-The design was implemented and verified through simulation using Verilog testbenches.
+The design was implemented and verified through simulation using System Verilog testbenches.
 Additional modules and peripherals may also be integrated to expand the processor functionality further.

 ---